9 Battle-Tested Tactics to Create Unique Content

 If you’re tired of the run-of-the-mill content strategies (that are actually all the same if you type “create unique content” on Google), then let’s explore 9 battle-tested tactics for creating unique content.

-Beware – these are unconventional approaches designed for small and solo teams that don’t have all the resources in the world to come up with original content all the time.
+Beware – these are unconventional approaches designed for small and solo teams that don’t have all the resources in the world to come up with original articles all the time.

 Let’s go.